 In addition to folding down her diaper (so as not to rub against the stump), stock up on a few “kimono” tops or any piece of clothing that wraps around and snaps on the side.
 The side snapping also means you don’t have to pull something down over your baby’s head, which can be a little intimidating in the beginning.
 (Seriously– it can be nerve wracking.)

 It’s also nice to keep a hat on your baby’s head for the first couple of weeks (god forBID you leave the house with a hat-less baby, all the old-timers and Chinese women will scold you).
 Most of the hats you will buy or receive as gifts are simply too BIG for a newborn.
 The ones from the hospital work the best; steal as many as you can.
-(Reminder: the AAP recommends that baby not sleep with a hat, so as to avoid overheating).

 Also, get some scratch mittens to cover those sharp baby talons (did you see Edward Scissorhands?).
 They will get lost, so make sure you have a few pairs.